TheIoTLearningInitiative/AmazonWebServicesIoT/how_aws_iot_works.md

-The port(s) that are being used by MQTT are: the TCP/IP port 1883 is reserved with IANA for use with MQTT.
-TCP/IP port 8883 is also registered, for using MQTT over SSL.
+The port(s) that are being used by MQTT are:
+* TCP/IP port 1883 is reserved with IANA for use with MQTT.
+* TCP/IP port 8883 is also registered, for using MQTT over SSL.